 Table 1.
-Glossary of commonly used terms in this report habitat types Table 3.
-Land gain threshold used in the 2017 ICM-Morph (Brown et al., 2017) for open water habitat type the 2017 Coastal Master Plan 21 Table 5.
-Summary of observed elevation, relative elevation, depth, and flooding values associated with vegetated deltaic areas in Louisiana Table 6.
-Proposed 2023 ICM land cover types considered as part of the transitions between vegetated areas and water Table 7.
-Dispersal class characteristics to be tested for potential use for the 2023 Table 8.
-Model runs suggested to test the Activity 1 recommendations Table 9.
-Final calibrated values of bulk density and organic matter content of various habitats and basins utilized in the 2012 Coastal Master Plan44 Table 10.
-An updated look-up table developed from the 2018 CRMS soil data to resemble the look-up table from 2012 ICM accretion (VAR), and organic matter accumulation rates (OMAR) of marsh types representing coastal Louisiana marshes and swamps as determined from Coastwide Reference Monitoring System (CRMS) data set (year 2018)46 Table 12.
-The number of CRMS Sites that were consistently classified in each community type measured belowground production (BGP from Stagg et al. 2016) and inundation stress (> 50%) Table 14.
+Glossary of commonly used terms in this report.
+16 Table 2.
+Collapse thresholds used in the 2017 ICM-Morph (Brown ., 2017) for habitat types Table 3.
+Land gain threshold used in the 2017 ICM-Morph (Brown et al., 2017) for open water habitat type20 Table 4.
+Vegetation species mixture for each habitat type in Table 1 and utilized in the 2017 Coastal Master Plan Table 5.
+Summary of observed elevation, relative elevation, depth, and flooding values associated with vegetated deltais areas in Louisiana values associated with vegetated deltaic areas in Louisiana between vegetated areas and water Table 7.
+Dispersal class characteristics to be tested for potential use for the 2023 ICM Table 8.
+Model runs suggested to test the Activity 1 recommendations.
+Table 9.
+Final calibrated values of bulk density and organic matter (%) content of various habitats and basins utilized in the 2012 Coastal Master Plan Table 10.
+An updated look-up table developed from the second CRMS soil properties survey45 Table 11.
+Organic matter (OM), bulk density (BD), vertical accretion (VAR), and organic matter accumulation rates (OMAR) by habitat type using data from the second CRMS soil properties survey Table 12.
+The number of CRMS sites that were consistently classified in each community type53 Table 13.
+Organic matter accretion estimates based on mesocosm experiments that measured belowground production (BGP, from Stagg et al., 2016) and inundation stress (> 50%) Table 14.
 Wetland vegetation species that make up the two groups of the fresh forested wetland habitat types (see Table 4) in the 2017 ICM71 Table 15.
 Data used to determine which species to include in 2023 ICM-LAVegMod.
-Table 16, Ranking of the dominant species (mainly marsh species) in the last 20 years as determined from the average percentage occurrence Table 17.
-Habitat types and weighted average score assigned to all species recommended to be included in 2023 ICM-LAVegMod Table 18.
-Assignment of an ICM-LAVegMod box to a marsh class (FIBS) based on the weighted average score of the different species present
+Table 16.
+Ranking of the dominant species (mainly marsh species) in the last 20 years as determined from the average percentage occurrence and recommendations for inclusion74 Table 17.
+Habitat types and weighted average scores assigned to all species recommended to be included in ICM-LAVegMod for the 2023 Coastal Master Plan analysis on the weighted average score of the different species present on the weighted average score of the different species present